 - People who apply to move to a particular locality within the sub region in order to take up an offer of employment, education or training, or to be nearer to family or friends in order to give or receive support.

-C) Relationship breakdown or divorced Partners with shared child care
+B) People with shared child care

 - Those requiring housing following a relationship breakdown and others who have shared access to children (involving two or more overnight stays in a week on average) who are occupying accommodation, which is insufficient for looking after the children.